 Ralph Chapoco is a senior reporter for the Alabama Reflector.
 Prior to that, he was the political watchdog reporter for Florida Today, covering local politicians and the impact their policies have on the community.
 Chapoco has more than eight years of experience as a journalist dating back to 2014.
 He began as an education reporter for a year and half for the Rio Grande Sun in New Mexico and the North Platte Telegraph in North Platte, Nebraska.
 Afterward, he spent more than three years at the Washington County Daily News as the local political journalist.
 He obtained a master's degree from the University of Missouri, focusing on data journalism and business reporting before working at the Arizona Republic for a year supporting the reporters on the homelessness and housing insecurity team with their data needs.

 Alander Rocha is a journalist covering government, policy and healthcare in the state of Alabama.
-He previously worked for the Red & Black, Georgia's student newspaper and hosted The Athens Frontline, a podcast focused on health issues affecting Northeast Georgia.
-He also reported for Kaiser Health News and covered community health workers' successful efforts to vaccinate refugees in an Atlanta suburb.
+He previously worked for KFF Health News and the Red & Black, Georgia's student newspaper.
+He also hosted the Athens Frontline, a health podcast from the Red & Black.
 Rocha is a Tulane and Georgia alumnus and served in the Peace Corp in Ecuador before he caught the journalism bug.
 He lives in Montgomery with his partner, Chris, and their four dogs, Miss Lily, Cortez, Melvyn and Tater Tot.

 Jemma Stephenson is the education reporter for the Alabama Reflector, and covers state government and schools.
 She is a graduate of Smith College and the Columbia Graduate School of Journalism, and previously worked as the children and education reporter for the Montgomery Advertiser.
 She was a reporting fellow for the Education Writers Association in 2022.